From £32,0408

 Mechanically, the Leon is composed of familiar MQB platform elements, though Cupra continues to limit itself to the more powerful powertrains from the Volkswagen Group parts warehouse.

-The range starts from £30,765 with a 148bhp mild-hybrid 1.5-litre turbocharged four, which is paired with a six-speed manual gearbox and front-wheel drive only.
+The range starts from the low £30,000s with a 148bhp mild-hybrid 1.5-litre turbocharged four, which is paired with a six-speed manual gearbox and front-wheel drive only.
 Above that you can get the same engine with either mild-hybrid or plug-in hybrid power, which send drive through six- and seven-speed automatic gearboxes respectively.

 On hotter VZ versions, that same 1.5 can be paired with a 19.7kWh battery, up from the previous car's 13kWh, for a total of 268bhp driven through the front wheels via a seven-speed auto only.

 Until this point the five-door hatchback and estate both share the same engine line-up, but the most powerful iterations of both cars are different.
-The five-door hatch uses the same 296bhp 2.0-litre turbocharged motor as before and the estate the same 329bhp 2.0-litre from the Volkswagen Golf R and Audi S3 - a new engine for Cupra's range.
+The five-door hatch uses the 296bhp 2.0-litre turbocharged motor from before, and the estate uses the same motor, but tuned up to give the same 329bhp as the Volkswagen Golf R and Audi S3 - also gaining the trick torque-splitting rear axle as its German siblings.

 INTERIOR